dcos/dcos-cli/design/login.md

 reading the `WWW-Authenticate` header DC/OS returns in the 401 response:

 - `acsjwt` : the cluster only supports the `dcos-users` provider as defined above.
-- `oauthjwt` : the cluster only supports the OpenID implicit flow provider, as defined below:
+- `oauthjwt` : the cluster only supports the OpenID Connect implicit flow provider, as defined below:

 ``` json
 {